asiapacificforum/nhrihub/README.md

 A newly-generated module is connected into the application by
 1. Add it to the Gemfile
+2. Add links to the top-level navigation menu (config/navigation.rb)
+3. If it includes javascripts in its app/assets/javascript/modname/ directory, then //= require modname must be added to the app/javascripts/application.js of the main app.
-2. Add links to the top-level navigation menu (config/navigation.rb) Included modules may be excluded simply by deleting them from the vendor/gems library and removing the links from the top-level navigation menu and removing it from the Gemfile.
+Included modules may be excluded simply by deleting them from the vendor/gems library and removing the links from the top-level navigation menu and removing it from the Gemfile.
 Database migrations pertaining to the module's resources should be added in the module's own db/migrate directory.
 They